 As legend has it, the Aztec’s god Huitzilopochtli directed the people to build a civilization where they saw an eagle perched atop a cactus, eating a snake.
 That gave rise to Tenochtitlan, the great Aztec capital – and what is now Mexico City.
 (And you know the Mexican flag?
 Yep, this is where the national emblem came from too.)

 In other words, Mexico City offers you a journey.
 From antiquity to modern-day.
 From Aztec Empire ruins, fascinating archaeological museums, the ancient waterways of Xochimilco, and stunning Spanish colonial architecture, all the way to bustling traditional markets, street food stalls, contemporary art, fine-dining, urban parks.
 And everything else in between.

-Drawing on my experience living in Mexico City, this guide to the 49 best things to do in Mexico City includes it all: must-see Mexico City tourist attractions, unique, off-the-beaten-path experiences, local favorites, and plenty of hot tips to help you along the way.
+Drawing on my experience living in Mexico City, this guide to the 49 best things to do in Mexico City includes it all: must-see Mexico City tourist attractions, unique, off-the-beaten-path experiences, diving into Mexico’s history, local favorites, and plenty of hot tips to help you along the way.

 Buckle up.
 Here are 49 amazing things to do in Mexico City!

 - Top 49 Things to Do in Mexico City:What to See, Do, & Eat in CDMX